MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 8/README.md

         if w has not been visited
             dfs(w)
 ```
+- this is the best efficency we can achieve
 - we can see that this operation will be performed once for each vertex that occurs in the underlying graph structure
 -- therefore the #basic ops depends on the size of the structure used to implement the graph
 - basically we need to visit each element of the data structure exactly once. so the efficiency must be: